 Richard Christopher, Chief Financial Officer.
 In connection with his employment with the Company and pursuant to the terms of an employment agreement dated December 24, 2018, Mr. Christopher receives an annual base salary of \$343,200.
 Mr. Christopher is also eligible for an annual bonus that targets forty percent (40%) of his annualized base salary based upon achievement of certain performance goals.
 On January 14, 2019, the Board granted Mr. Christopher a nonstatutory stock option to purchase up to 3,000 shares of the Company's common stock, as an inducement grant outside of the Company's 2015 Stock Incentive Plan pursuant to Nasdaq Listing Rule 5635(c)(4) (the "Inducement Award").
-The Inducement Award has an exercise price per share equal to \$45.90, the closing price of a share of our common stock on the grant date, and vested as to one-third (1/3) of the shares of the underlying stock option on January 14, 2020, and will vest as to one third (1/3) of the shares of the underlying stock option on January 14, 2021 and the remaining one third (1/3) of the shares of the underlying stock option on January 14, 2022, provided that if within one year following a change in control Mr. Christopher's employment is terminated by him for Good Reason (as defined in the employment agreement) or by us or our successor without Cause (as defined in the employment agreement), the Inducement Award will be immediately exercisable in full.
+The Inducement Award has an exercise price per share equal to \$45.90, the closing price of a share of our common stock on the grant date, and vested as to one-third (1/3) of the shares of the underlying stock option on January 14, 2020, and will vest as to one third (1/3) of the shares of the underlying stock option on January 14, 2022, provided that if within one year following a change in control Mr. Christopher's employment is terminated by him for Good Reason (as defined in the employment agreement) or by us or our successor without Cause (as defined in the employment agreement) be immediately exercisable in full.